-- 1. For subsections 2, 3, 4 a) and 4 b) below, the appraisal log dump must be located in the same forest district as the cutting authority area. - 2.
+- 1. Except for those appraisal log dumps in Appendix VI that are listed in more than one district, for subsections 2, 3, 4 a) and 4 b) below, the appraisal log dump must be located in the same forest district as the cutting authority area. - 2.
 Except as provided in subsection 3 of this section, where any timber may be removed from any part of a cutblock by road, the appraisal log dump for that cutblock that must be used in the appraisal or reappraisal of the cutting authority area is the closest location by road listed in Appendix VI to that cutblock. - 3.
 Where any timber may be removed from any part of a cutblock by road, and a log dump exists or will exist during the removal of the timber from the cutblock at a location that is closer to the cutblock than any location listed in Appendix VI, then that log dump location is the appraisal log dump for that cutblock that must be used in the appraisal or reappraisal of the cutting authority area. - 4. a.
 When no timber may be removed from any part of a cutblock by road, and except as provided in paragraph (b) of this subsection, the appraisal log dump for that cutblock that must be used in the appraisal or reappraisal of a cutting authority area is the closest location to that cutblock listed in Appendix VI to which logs may be yarded by helicopter or A-frame and placed in water. - b.
 If a location to which timber will be yarded by helicopter or A-frame from the cutblock and placed in water is closer to the cutblock than any location listed in Appendix VI, then that location must be used as the appraisal log dump for that cutblock in the appraisal or reappraisal of the cutting authority area.